EndstoneMC/cpp-example-plugin/README.md

 ## Prerequisites

-- A compiler that supports C++20.
+### Windows

+- Visual Studio 2017 or newer

+### Linux

+- Clang 5 or higher
+- libc++ installed

 ## Structure Overview

 ```
 cpp-plugin-template/
 ├── include/                      # Header files for the plugin
-│   └── sample_plugin.h           # Header for the SamplePlugin class
+│   └── endstone_cpp_plugin.h     # Header for the EndstoneCppPlugin class
 ├── src/                          # Source files for the plugin
-│   └── sample_plugin.cpp         # Implementation for the SamplePlugin class
+│   └── endstone_cpp_plugin.cpp   # Implementation for the EndstoneCppPlugin class
 ├── .clang-format                 # Configuration for Clang format rules
 ├── .gitignore                    # Git ignore rules
 ├── CMakeLists.txt                # CMake configuration for building the plugin